Great art speaks a language which every intelligent person can understand.

 The Media Education Lab improves media literacy education through scholarship and community service.
 We have five primary areas of expertise:

 Research and Scholarship

 Scholars and researchers recognize that digital media comptencies contribute to citizenship, literacy development, and personal, social and professional development.
 Our research is largely applied and practical, designed to further our understanding of "what works" in the field.
-We are currently evaluating the PBS Student Reporting Labs under contract from MacNeil Lehrer/PBS.
-Programs for urban children and teens that incorporate media literacy education provide substantial opportunities for students to develop the four C’s: communication, critical thinking, creative and collaborative skills.
+We evaluated the PBS Student Reporting Labs news literacy program.
+We are interested in exploring programs for urban children and teens that incorporate media literacy education because they provide substantial opportunities for students to develop the four C’s: communication, critical thinking, creative and collaborative skills.
 We seek to understand how these competencies transform the lives of adolescents, particularly in low-income communities.

 We create engaging multimedia resources that help educators, parents and others integrate media literacy education into their work with learners of all ages.
 We have created online games, videos, lesson plans and hands-on manipulatives for media literacy education.
 We created My Pop Studio, an online game for girls ages 9 - 14, includes a curriculum that helps educators extend student learning and connect home to classroom.
 Members of the Media Education Lab team provide workshops, keynote speeches, summer institutes, consulting services, and multimedia education materials development.
 Learn more about the range of topics and issues and professional development opportunities for educators.
 Staff of the Media Education Lab are active teachers, researchers and advocates who create learning experiences that professionals find energizing, inspiring, thought-provoking and practical.